billwiliams/NLP/Naive_bayes/README.md

 **Note:** We'll use a dictionary to store the log likelihoods for each word.
 The key is the word, the value is the log likelihood of that word).

 - We can then compute the loglikelihood: $log \left( \frac{P(W_{pos})}{P(W_{neg})} \right)$.

+# Testing  naive bayes

+After computing `logprior` and `loglikelihood`, we can test the naive bayes function by making predicting on some tweets!

+The `naive_bayes_predict` function makes predictions on tweets.
+* The function takes in the `tweet`, `logprior`, `loglikelihood`.
+* It returns the probability that the tweet belongs to the positive or negative class.
+* For each tweet, we sum up loglikelihoods of each word in the tweet.
+* Also add the logprior to this sum to get the predicted sentiment of that tweet.

+$$ p = logprior + \sum_i^N (loglikelihood_i)$$

+#### Note
+Note we calculate the prior from the training data, and that the training data is evenly split between positive and negative labels (4000 positive and 4000 negative tweets).
+This means that the ratio of positive to negative 1, and the logprior is 0.

+The value of 0.0 means that when we add the logprior to the log likelihood, we're just adding zero to the log likelihood.
+However,  whenever the data is not perfectly balanced, the logprior will be a non-zero value.